 Top General Surgery Questions from Exams

-These multiple choice questions for medical students have been taken from various exams such as NEET, AIIMS ENTRANCE, AMC, DHA etc. Besides the types of questions, explanations are important.
+These multiple choice questions for medical students have been taken from various exams such as , AIIMS ENTRANCE, AMC, DHA etc. Simialr questions may be asked in NEET and DNB.
+Besides the types of questions, explanations are important.

 Q1.
 True statement about neurogenic shock

 b) The patient has cold and moist extremity